1951 Gold Coast general election

-General elections were held in the Gold Coast on 8 February 1951.
+General elections were held in Gold Coast on 8 February 1951.
 Although elections had been held for the Legislative Council since 1925, the Council did not have complete control over the legislation, and the voting franchise was limited to residents of urban areas meeting property requirements and the councils of chiefs.
-The 1951 elections were the first in Africa to be held under universal suffrage.

 Background

 Amongst growing calls for self-governance, such as the 1948 Accra Riots and unrest (which led to the arrest of the Big Six), the Coussey Committee was commissioned by the United Kingdom government.
 Its report led to the 1951 constitution, which gave the Executive Council an African majority, and created an 84-member Legislative Assembly, 38 of whom were to be elected by the people, 37 representing territorial councils, six appointed to represent commercial interests and three ex officio members appointed by the Governor.
 Those representing commercial interests and appointed by the Governor were all white.

 Campaign

 A total of 117 candidates contested the 38 elected seats.
 The Convention People's Party (CPP) contested every seat, while the United Gold Coast Convention and National Democratic Party provided its main opposition.
 There were also several independent candidates, as well as the Asante Kotoko party.
 General Secretary of the CPP, Kojo Botsio, won the Winneba seat unopposed, the only candidate to do so.

 Nkrumah's aide and later Finance Minister Komla Agbeli Gbedemah is credited with organising the entire campaign while Nkrumah was still in Fort James prison, detained by the colonial government.
 Nkrumah duly won the Accra Central Municipal seat.